psi4/psi4/doc/sphinxman/source/prog_blas.rst

-Computational chemistry is essentially linear algebra on molecular systems, so using stable, portable, scalable, and efficient numerical linear algebra methods in PSI4 is critical.
+Computational chemistry is essentially linear algebra on molecular systems, so using stable, portable, scalable, and efficient numerical linear algebra methods in |PSIfour| is critical.
 To that end, we use BLAS1 (vector-vector operations, like dot products), BLAS2 (matrix-vector operations, like rank-1 update), BLAS3 (matrix-matrix operations, like matrix multiplication), and LAPACK (advanced matrix decompositions and solutions).
 The methods provided by BLAS and LAPACK are standard, but the performance of actual implementations differ greatly from one version to another.
-Moreover, the standard interfaces to the libraries are Fortran, so PSI4 provides a common set of wrappers in libqt/qt.h.
+Moreover, the standard interfaces to the libraries are Fortran, so |PSIfour| provides a common set of wrappers in :source:`psi4/src/psi4/libqt/qt.h` .

+.. warning:: Although block_matrix, init_array, and print_mat are still
+   around, their use is discouraged in favor of operations on `psi4.core.Matrix` itself.
+The advice in these docs will catch up shortly.

 BLAS Wrappers
 ^^^^^^^^^^^^^

 BLAS wrappers are currently fully supported at double precision.

 BLAS commands involving matrices are wrapped so as to be conventional C-style "row-major" indexing, meaning that the column is the fast index like normal.

 * The calls to BLAS1 routines are wrapped so as to allow for operations on vectors with more than 2^{31} elements (~16 GB, getting to be a problem).
   So passing a signed or unsigned long works, though the stride arguments must be integers.

 * All routines are declared in ``qt.h``.
 Each routine is prefixed with a ``C_``, followed by the standard Fortran name of the routine, in capital